-It’s possible that a number of the approaches in this patent filing might be used together to come up with topics or categories for pages.
-For example, the number of links pointing to a page might be pretty sparse or almost non-existent, or not very descriptive (like “click here”), and may not be helpful in determining a category for a page.
+A number of the approaches in this patent filing might be used together to come up with topics or categories for pages.
+For example, the number of links pointing to a page might be pretty sparse or almost non-existent, or not very descriptive (like “click here”), and may not determine a category for a page.

 Or the words that appear most frequently on a page might tend to be stop words such as “the,” or “a,” or “this,” and just wouldn’t be very descriptive or helpful as topics.

 Some sites don’t do a very good job of having descriptive titles for pages and may have the same title on every page, or extremely short titles, or extremely long and not very relevant titles.

 A page selling fresh steaks might have a link to a merchant that sells wine, to give visitors a recommendation for a great meal.
 It’s a great use of a link, but the site selling steaks has a very different topic than the site selling wine.
 The topics of those pages aren’t similar enough to use the topic for the steak site for the wine site.

 But if you look at many of these signals (and others that could be used as well), and use them together to see how much they might agree with each other, that could potentially provide an effective way to provide a topic or category for a page.